sebastianduchene/NELSI/tutorial/README.md

 5. Simulate uncorrelated lognormal rates
 ----------------------------------------

 To simulate rates that are uncorrelated among branches, but are independently and identically drawn from a parent distribution, we have implemented three different models for rate simulation.
-Each function requires different input parameters.
+Each function requires different input parameters, as described in Drummond *et al.* (2006).

  - Using the following you can simulate rates under an uncorrelated lognormal rates model, which requires the log mean and the standard deviation of the parent distribution.
 Note that the width of the branches varies, representing rate variation among the branches.